neajul/New-Dependencies/Notes/Structure.md

   - where does private property intersect with the cloud?
   - is the network still a network?
   - daniel loick, the private property guy!
+  - i also think it would be nice to mention the psychokinesis guy again
+    - something also about the network without clouds
 - part 2 and 3 are too long
   - footnotes!
 - need to work over the reasons to refuse list.